openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

     List of :ref:`Contract` objects

 :enquiryPeriod:
-   :ref:`period`, required
+   :ref:`period`

    Period when questions are allowed.
-At least `endDate` has to be provided.

    |ocdsDescription|
    The period during which enquiries may be made and will be answered.

 :tenderPeriod:
-   :ref:`period`, required
+   :ref:`period`

    Period when bids can be submitted.
-At least `endDate` has to be provided.

    |ocdsDescription|
    The period when the auction is open for submissions.
 The end date is the closing date for auction submissions.

 :auctionPeriod:
-   :ref:`period`, read-only
+   :ref:`period`, required

-   Period when Auction is conducted.
+   Period when Auction is conducted. `startDate` should be provided.

 :auctionUrl:
     url